 Camp Abbot was a busy place––it had its own newspaper and baseball team, employed hundreds of civilians, and housed and fed about 10,000 military personnel (the same number of people as called Bend home at that time).

-Camp Abbot was shuttered in June 1944 through World War II was still in full swing, the Army decided to consolidate operations in Fort Lewis near Seattle.
+Camp Abbot was shuttered in June of 1944 even though World War II was in full swing.
+The Army moved operations and consolidated at Fort Lewis, 40 miles south of Seattle.